-The three boys stood on the sidewalk on the corner of Elm St., staring up at the newly installed 5G antenna on top of the lamp post at the bend in the street.
-Their skateboards remained at their side.
-Wade, the chubbiest of three, squinted in the late afternoon sun, slowly sinking into his eye line, using his free hand to act like the brim of a cap as he reiterated, “I’m telling you, guys!
+The three boys’ skateboards remained at their sides as they stood on the sidewalk on the corner of Elm St., staring up at the newly installed 5G antenna on top of the lamppost at the bend in the street.
+Wade, the chubbiest of three, squinted in the late afternoon sun sinking into his eyeline, using his free hand to act like the brim of a cap as he reiterated, “I’m telling you, guys!
 It’s because of those things that everyone is acting so crazy.”

 “How else do you explain it?” shot Wade, eager to prove Marcus stupid for doubting so quickly.
 “All kinds of shit’s been happening since these things went up!
 Haven’t you watched those videos on YouTube about how 5G frequencies mess with your head?
 They say it can be weaponized.
 Like New World Order stuff.
 That’s what’s happening in Seabridge!
 First, that nine-year-old girl suffocated her baby brother.
 A week later, crazy Norman from the barbershop stabs that new cop in the parking lot of the Eat N’ Save, and then Lester hangs himself in his basement!
 Before these towers went up nothing like this ever happened and now…it’s like people are possessed or something!”

 Marcus remained unbothered.
 “I’ll tell you how to explain it.
 Lester was depressed as hell.
 And as for that little girl suffocating her brother and snorin’ Norman going knife crazy, that’s simple too–white people are crazy.”

 “But your mom’s white,” noted Donnie, finally breaking from the antenna’s hold.

 “And she is crazy,” said Marcus, quick in his reproach.
 “My point is proven.”